woow-wu7/8-penetrate/4-ENGLISH/0-0-CLASSIFICATION/AA-4-JobInterview.md

 Which can help drivers 【 navigate 】 their cars to 【 desired 】 【 parking spot 】 in the 【 parking lot 】, then 【 track time 】 and 【 calculate fees 】.

 (2)
-In the second company, I was 【 primarily/mainly 】 responsible for implementing the three insurance-related applications.
+In the second company, I was 【 primarily/mainly 】 in charge of implementing the three insurance-related applications.

 The main function of the first application is to help drivers to 【 reduce 】 the 【 probability 】 of the accidents while driving.